-Casualty is a marine casualty that is not classified as a very serious casualty, or a serious casualty.
+Less serious casualties is a marine casualty that is not classified as a very serious casualty, or a serious casualty.

 Marine incident is an event causing danger to the vessel and the people on the vessel, or the marine vessel may cause danger to the environment, other vessels or people unless appropriate actions are taken.